bentonc/ct-agent/project-prompt.md

 5. Pass those long-term memories back to the LLM as context.
 6. Repeat.

-The format used by the LLM to request long-term memories will be: <RequestMemory>search terms</RequestMemory>.

-Please adhere to these design principles:
+Please adhere to the following design principles:
 * Maintain conformity and similarity across class structures and attributes, method signature, and logical workflows.
 * Look for prior art before you build anything new.
 * If a pattern or convention already exists reuse it.